OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 What StackBlitz have created, and are building their business on, are containers that run in a web browser.
 Yes, that right, this is impressive feat is now feasible with the fantastic modern browsers.
 And what's more, they run really fast too.

-WebContainers provide a complete linux-style OS with a kernel and minimal `bash` command line environment.
-This is accessed via terminal window in the StackBlitz web app.
+WebContainers provide a complete linux-style operating system (OS) complete with the kernel and a minimal `bash` command line environment.
+This is accessed via a terminal window in the StackBlitz web app.

 In order to provide developer tooling and a web server, you also get `nodejs` and a custom `npm` clone design for speed and security.
 I hear that more POSIX conformance is being considered too.

-In addition, for more complex web development needs, `vitejs` is included.
+In addition, `vitejs` is included.
 While ESM modules could be used explicitly with modern browsers, vite adds useful module import features such as node_modules module resolution and import of css files.

-This is "no mean feat" and has to be seen to be believed.
+This is "no mean feat" and has to be experienced to be believed.
 I don't know how much has been implemented from scratch or is a port like the embedded ARM ports of Linux.
-But the Browser context is distinct from even embedded platforms.
+But the browser context is distinct from even embedded platforms.

 The key enabling technology here is WebAssembly (WASM) which enables code to be cross compiled to run in a JavaScript engine.
 Plus, Service Workers, which provide the required "process" for the container to run in, separate from the frontend HTML browser context.
 The container exposes the usual socket/port for the browser front end to connect to.